Tegmen/6502-Assembler/README.md

 * Identifiers of Word constants must start with a **uppercase** letter and are followed by alphanumeric characters or underscores.
   `Character_rom = 0x8000`

-* Adresses for variables can also be defined as follows:
+* Addresses for variables can also be defined as follows:

       @0x00       ;Adresses start from 0x00
       VAR foo     ;foo is set to 0x00